Nelwhix/Attendlog/README.md

     To contribute, you need go 1.19.3 and a gcc compiler installed on your machine.

 ### TODO
-- Finish working on the dashboard
+- Admin can update the table
+- Admin can export records as csv
+- E-signatures
-- Allow updates
+- Clean design
+- Full Test suite
-- add tests
+- Deployment
-- create a makeshift templating engine to avoid repeating html